vandeynze/salmon_culverts/README.md

 1. Download full repository.
 2. Explore "output" directory for intermediate data products, figures, and reports.
 3. To re-build the "output" folder...
    1. Ensure all libraries are properly installed.
    2. Run scripts in "R" subdirectory modules A-C in numerical order.
    *Note:* There are dependencies between modules, so be sure to run at least modules A and B in order to completion before attempting to use module C.
    3. Knit Rmd scripts in "output" subdirectory for HTML reports.

 ## Key Files
 - /output/culverts_full_mapping.csv: These data contain the coordinates for every work site for projects with culvert-related actions between 1996 and 2015.
 These data should be used as the core inputs into the "C.culvertsspatial" module.
 Variable definitions can be found in /docs/culverts_full_mapping_metadata.txt.
 - /data/PNSHP_raw.csv: These data are from the original PNSHP database pull and serve as the raw data.
 Please do not modify.

 ## Contributors
-See [CONTRIBUTING.md](https://github.com/vandeynze/salmon_culverts/blob/master/CONTRIBUTING.md) for contribution guidelines.
+See [CONTRIBUTING.md](https://github.com/vandeynze/salmon_culverts/blob/master/CONTRIBUTING.md) for contribution guidelines and how you can help!

 ### Scripting
 Braeden Van Deynze (project lead, [@vandeynze](https://github.com/vandeynze/)), Robby Fonner